-- Execution can be single-stepped: the evaluator will suspend execution approximately after every reduction, allowing local variables to be inspected.
+- The ability to set a breakpoint on a function definition or expression in the program.
+When the function is called, or the expression evaluated, GHCi suspends execution and returns to the prompt, where you can inspect the values of local variables before continuing with the execution. - Execution can be single-stepped: the evaluator will suspend execution approximately after every reduction, allowing local variables to be inspected.
 This is equivalent to setting a breakpoint at every point in the program. - Execution can take place in tracing mode, in which the evaluator remembers each evaluation step as it happens, but doesn't suspend execution until an actual breakpoint is reached.
 When this happens, the history of evaluation steps can be inspected. - Exceptions (e.g. pattern matching failure and error) can be treated as breakpoints, to help locate the source of an exception in the program.

 There is currently no support for obtaining a "stack trace", but the tracing and history features provide a useful second-best, which will often be enough to establish the context of an error.
-For instance, it is possible to break automatically when an exception is thrown, even if it is thrown from within compiled code (see Debugging exceptions (page 47)).
+For instance, it is possible to break automatically when an exception is thrown, even if it is thrown from within compiled code (see Debugging exceptions (page 41)).